Health & Fitness

 Every child gets cuts and scrapes, and it’s these cuts and scrapes that have deemed the title of “boo-boos.”
 After your child comes to you with their boo-boo, it’s now your job to do what?
 Kiss the boo-boo!

-These types of injuries are usually treatable at home.
-For cuts and scrapes, you’ll want to clean the area with soap and water, apply pressure to stop the bleeding if needed, and then apply an antibiotic ointment to prevent infection.
+These types of childhood injuries are usually treatable at home.
+For cuts and scrapes, you’ll want to clean the area with soap and water.
+Apply pressure to stop the bleeding if needed, and then apply an antibiotic ointment to prevent infection.

-If your child gets a bump or bruise, you’ll want to apply ice to the affected area to reduce swelling and make sure you don’t apply the ice directly to the skin.
+If your child gets a bump or bruise, you’ll want to apply ice to the affected area to reduce swelling.
+Make sure you don’t apply the ice directly to the skin.
 Wrap it in some kind of cloth.
 Just keep applying ice to the bump/bruise every 30 minutes or so for the first 24 hours, and your kid will be like new.

 Broken Teeth